 - Initial 10-minute introductory phone consultation, free of charge

-- Face to face, by phone or Skype
+- Face to face (phone or Skype by special arrangement only)

 - Sessions are 50 minutes